-Cinema, taught by Mette Hjort, University of Copenhagen.
+Cinema, taught by Kristian Næsby, UW & Kamel Benkaaba, University of Copenhagen.

-Delve into issues of migration and diversity in recent Danish cinema in week 3 with Professor Mette Hjort, an internationally recognized film scholar and highly acclaimed Danish cinema researcher.
+Delve into issues of migration and diversity in recent Danish cinema with Professors Kristian Næsby and Kamel Benkaaba.
+Professor Benkaaba is an internationally recognized authority on diversity studies and cinema.
 During this week, students will also have the opportunity to meet and interact with contemporary Danish film makers.

-Literature, taught by Marianne Stecher and Kristian Næsby, UW.
+Literature, taught by Kristian Næsby, UW.